antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-For more information about `appsettings.json` file format and manual configuration see the documentation file.
+For more information about `appsettings.json` file format and manual configuration, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

 ## Versioning